 Help us meet our mission and support our work.
 As a 501(c)(3) public charity, contributions to One Health Organization are tax-deductible to the full extent of the law.

-This year marks our 5th year anniversary and beginning a new plan to help keep pets and people healthy in different places.
+We plan to help keep pets and people healthy in different places.

 One Health Programs

 Vets (as in Veterinarians) On Wheels: We help people in need access mobile veterinary care services for dogs and cats in their homes (that is- veterinarians come to you).
 Check out our short 3 minute video below to see how meaningful it is for older pet owners to have these services provided in their homes.
 Also below are short, easy to understand articles about how to keep our pets healthy.

 Sustaining Healthy Communities Tour: We help people understand who are most susceptible to accidentally getting a disease from an animal (YOPIES), and ask all pet owners to 3UP as an easy way to remember how anyone can reduce their risks of accidentally getting a preventable disease from an animal.
 Follow us to see where we will be next and check out what we have to offer.

 Student Support: We help students on their way to fulfilling and rewarding careers that collectively impact the health of animals, people, and environments.
 If you are a student in any field and are looking to help make a difference in the world, please contact us about career advice or volunteering.
 Volunteers can get the opportunity to add something meaningful to their resume, receive a letter of recommendation (depending on the volunteer activity), strengthen a skill, or learn a new one.